Yongsan District

 Yongsan District (Korean: 용산구; RR: Yongsan-gu, [jo̞ŋsʰa̠n ku]) is one of the 25 districts of Seoul, South Korea.

-Yongsan has a population of 231,685 (2020) and has a geographic area of 21.87 sqkm, and is divided into 19 dong (administrative neighborhoods).
-Yongsan is located in central Seoul on the northern bank of the Han River, bordering the city districts of Jung to the north, Mapo to the west, Yeongdeungpo and Dongjak to the southwest, Seocho and Gangnam District to the southeast, and Seongdong to the east.
+It has a population of 231,685 (2020) and has a geographic area of 21.87 sqkm, and is divided into 19 dong (administrative neighborhoods).
+Yongsan is located near Downtown Seoul, on the northern bank of the Han River, bordering the city districts of Jung to the north, Mapo to the west, Yeongdeungpo and Dongjak to the southwest, Seocho and Gangnam District to the southeast, and Seongdong to the east.

 Description

 Yongsan District is a district in central Seoul, South Korea.
 It sits to the north of the Han River and is part of the Seongjeosimni (Outer old Seoul) area immediately south of Seoul's historic center in Jung district on the southern side of Namsan.
 It is home to roughly 250,000 people and is divided into 20 dong, or neighborhoods.
 Notable locations in Yongsan District include Yongsan Station, the sprawling Yongsan Electronics Market, Haebangchon and the Itaewon commercial district.
 Itaewon is widely known as one of the most ethnically diverse regions in Korea.
 Many foreigners gravitate to its shopping centers and nightlife.

-It is the site of Yongsan Garrison, a large United States military base which, as of 2021, is gradually been wound down and US forces moved to Camp Humphreys in Pyeongtaek.
+It is the site of Yongsan Garrison, a large United States military base which, as of 2021, has gradually been wound down with the US forces being moved to Camp Humphreys in Pyeongtaek.